NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 pixel reprojection error constraints.
 See also :numref:`jitter_camera`.

 Next, we invoke the solver with the same initial data, but with a constraint tying to the reference DEM, with the option ``--heights-from-dem ref-adj.tif``.
-Since the difference between the created stereo DEM and the reference DEM is on the order of 5-10 meters, we will use ``--heights-from-dem-weight 0.05`` and ``--heights-from-dem-robust-threshold 0.05``.
-The reference DEM weight times its uncertainty better be less 1.0, to make it comparable to pixel reprojection error or less.
+Since the difference between the created stereo DEM and the reference DEM is on the order of 5-10 meters, we will use ``--heights-from-dem-uncertainty 10.0``.

 The pixel reprojection error ``--robust-threshold`` value is 0.5, which is larger than the DEM constraint robust threshold used here, at